Website Manager

 Both teams are expected to properly set up and breakdown fields for game play, including carrying and placing pitching mounds at proper distances, chalking batter’s boxes and lines, and putting bases and returning field equipment to the proper storage sheds.
 If you are the last game of the day on a particular field, you are responsible for returning bases and pitcher’s mounds to their proper storage places.
 Put all of the bases away and return the base anchor plugs to the anchors.
 If there is a dirt mound, please be sure to replace the circle mound tarp.
 Put all equipment away in the equipment shed, lock the shed, and spin the dial.
 If no teams are warming up for play when your game ends, assume that you are the final game of the day and put everything away and LOCK the sheds.

-ADDITIONAL PINTO NATIONAL (KID PITCH)
+ADDITIONAL PINTO NATIONAL 8U (PLAYER PITCH)

 DIVISION RULES: